openkfw/TruBudget/email-notification-service/README.md

 #### JWT_SECRET

 The JWT_SECRET is shared between Trubudget's blockchain api and email-service.
 The endpoints of the email-service can only be used by providing a valid JWT_TOKEN signed with this JWT_SECRET.
-Since the blockchain is using the notificaiton endpoints and the ui is using the user endpoints the secret has to be shared.
+Since the blockchain is using the notification endpoints and the ui is using the user endpoints the secret has to be shared.

 ## Architecture